CINievas/real-time-loss-tools/README.md

 - `static`: Directory with input files that need to be defined by the user before the run and remain the same all throughout.
 These files are:
   - `fragility_model.xml`: XML file of the fragility model, in OpenQuake input format.
+  - `exposure_vulnerability_mapping.csv`: CSV file with the exposure-to-vulnerability mapping, if desired and specified in the `job.ini` file that it needs to be used.
   - `gmpe_logic_tree.xml`: XML file of the ground motion logic tree, in OpenQuake input format.
   - `site_model.csv`: CSV file of the site model, in OpenQuake input format.
   - `consequences_economic.csv`: CSV file with economic loss ratios (as percentages) per